-Name, Position and Age Principal Occupation, Experience and Qualifications Dane J. Neumann Age 38 Executive Vice President, Chief Financial Officer, Treasurer and Assistant Secretary (since October 2021) Mr. Neumann has served as our Executive Vice President, Chief Financial Officer and Assistant Secretary and as our Treasurer, and in those same roles for the general partner of CVR Partners, since October 2021 and February 2022, respectively.
-Mr. Neumann most recently served as our Interim Chief Financial Officer from August to October 2021, and as Vice President - Finance & Treasurer from June 2020 to October 2021, and in those same roles for CVR Partners.
-Prior to that, he served in various other roles within our finance organization since June 2018, including Vice President of Financial Planning & Analysis and Director of Projects & Controls.
+Name, Position and Age Principal Occupation, Experience and Qualifications Dane J. Neumann Age: 39 Executive Vice President, Chief Financial Officer, Treasurer and Assistant Secretary (since October 2021) Mr. Neumann has served as our Executive Vice President, Chief Financial Officer and Assistant Secretary and as our Treasurer, and in those same roles for our affiliate, the general partner of CVR Partners, since October 2021 and February 2022, respectively.
+Prior to that, he served as our Interim Chief Financial Officer from August to October 2021, and as Vice President - Finance & Treasurer from June 2020 to October 2021, and in those same roles for the general partner of CVR Partners, as well as in various other roles within our finance organization since June 2018, including Vice President of Financial Planning & Analysis and Director of Projects & Controls.
 Mr. Neumann has nearly 15 years of experience in the refining and petrochemicals industry in areas relating to finance, accounting, business development, planning and analytics.
-Before joining CVR Energy, Mr. Neumann served in various roles of increasing responsibility for several formerly publicly traded refining and marketing entities, including Andeavor and its affiliates from March 2011 until June 2018, director of financial planning and analysis for WNR, from 2017 until its acquisition by Andeavor (then Tesoro Corporation) in June 2017; and corporate finance manager for the general partner of NTI, a WNR affiliate, from 2012 until its acquisition by WNR in June 2016.
+Before joining CVR Energy, Mr. Neumann served in various roles of increasing responsibility for several formerly publicly traded refining and marketing entities, including Andeavor and its affiliates from March 2011 until June 2018, including as director of commercial business planning and analytics from June 2017 until June 2018; and director of financial planning and analysis for WNR and its affiliates, from 2017 until its acquisition by Andeavor (then Tesoro Corporation) in June 2017.
 Mr. Neumann obtained a Bachelor of Science in Finance and Political Science and a Master of Business Administration from the University of Minnesota and is a Certified Public Accountant.
-Mark A. Pytosh Age 57 Executive Vice President, Corporate Services (since January 2018) Mr. Pytosh has served as our Executive Vice President - Corporate Services since January 2018, and as the President and Chief Executive Officer of the general partner of CVR Partners and as one of its directors since 2014 and 2011, respectively.
+Mark A. Pytosh Age: 58 Executive Vice President-Corporate Services (since January 2018) Mr. Pytosh has served as our Executive Vice President - Corporate Services since January 2018, as well as a Director and the President and Chief Executive Officer of our affiliate, the general partner of CVR Partners, since 2011 and 2014, respectively.
 Mr. Pytosh has over thirty years of experience in senior executive roles, including as chief financial officer, with various companies in the fertilizer, petroleum refining, environmental, power, solid waste and investment banking industries.
 Mr. Pytosh has served as a director of the University of Illinois Foundation since 2007 and The Fertilizer Institute since 2015.
 Mr. Pytosh received a Bachelor of Science degree in chemistry from the University of Illinois, Urbana-Champaign.
-Melissa M. Buhrig Age 47 Executive Vice President, General Counsel and Secretary (since July 2018) Ms. Buhrig has served as our Executive Vice President, General Counsel and Secretary, and in that same role for the general partner of CVR Partners, since July 2018.
-Prior to joining CVR Energy, Ms. Buhrig served as executive vice president, general counsel and secretary of Delek US Holdings, Inc., a downstream energy company operating in the areas of refining, logistics, convenience stores and asphalt, and the general partner of Delek Logistics Partners, LP, a master limited partnership with crude oil and refined product logistics and marketing assets, from October 2017 to June 2018, and held various positions with WNR, from November 2005 until July 2017 including senior vice president - services and compliance officer from August 2016 until WNR's acquisition by Andeavor in June 2017, and executive vice president, general counsel, secretary and compliance officer of NTI, a WNR affiliate, from March 2014 until August 2016.
+Melissa M. Buhrig Age: 48 Executive Vice President, General Counsel and Secretary (since July 2018) Ms. Buhrig has served as our Executive Vice President, General Counsel and Secretary, and in that same role for our affiliate, the general partner of CVR Partners, since July 2018.
+Prior to joining CVR Energy, Ms. Buhrig served as executive vice president, general counsel and secretary of Delek US Holdings, Inc., a downstream energy company operating in the areas of refining, logistics, convenience stores, and asphalt, and the general partner of Delek Logistics Partners, LP, a master limited partnership with crude oil and refined product logistics and marketing assets, from October 2017 to June 2018, and held various positions with WNR, from November 2005 until July 2017 including senior vice president - services and compliance officer from August 2016 until WNR's acquisition by Andeavor (then Tesoro Corporation) in June 2017.
 Ms. Buhrig received a Bachelor of Arts in Political Science from the University of Michigan and a Juris Doctor with honors from the University of Miami School of Law.